reskillamericans/website/content/partner/index.md

 to hire our participants into entry-level jobs or paid internships at the end our program.

+{{< image class="hero" src="typing-behind.jpg" resize="1080x jpg" >}}

+{{% /section %}}

+{{% section light-background centered %}}

+## Vote of Thanks

 We want to thank the many industry experts who participated in our Town Halls, Job Fairs or other virtual events and shared insights with our participants in 2021.
+They include:

-They include: Mike Coleman, Developer Advocate for Google Cloud; Nick Curry, Head of Military Initiatives, Technical Apprenticeships, and Diversity Internships at Amazon; Columbus Steward, a principal software engineer manager at Microsoft; Laurent Pierre, General Manager of Customer Experience, Engineering Support (CXP) for Microsoft Azure; and David Fowler, Software Architect, Microsoft; Eric Johnson, Director of Innovation, Bright Machines;
+- Mike Coleman, Developer Advocate for Google Cloud; Nick Curry, Head of Military Initiatives, Technical Apprenticeships, and Diversity Internships at Amazon

+- Columbus Steward, a principal software engineer manager at Microsoft

+- Laurent Pierre, General Manager of Customer Experience, Engineering Support (CXP) for Microsoft Azure

+- David Fowler, Software
+  Architect, Microsoft

+- Eric Johnson, Director of Innovation, Bright Machines

-Nina Unger, Talent Acquisition Partner, and Bill Winans, Regional Director, SoftwareONE;  Noreli Garcia Valentin, Director of Strategic Initiatives & Chair of Equity and Inclusion at WarnerMedia’s Direct to Consumer organization;
+- Nina Unger, Talent Acquisition Partner, and Bill Winans, Regional Director, SoftwareONE

+- Noreli Garcia Valentin, Director of Strategic Initiatives & Chair of Equity and Inclusion at WarnerMedia’s Direct to Consumer organization

-Charles Cox, Mgr.
+- Charles Cox, Mgr.
 Financial Management, Growth & Technology Ops,  Direct to Consumer Technology, WarnerMedia.

 ‍Check out our [YouTube Channel](https://www.youtube.com/c/ReskillAmericans/videos) for a full list of who spoke at our events. ‍

+{{% /section %}}

+{{% section centered contrast prep-overlap %}}

 ## Companies

 We help companies diversify their rapidly growing tech workforce by scaling up tuition-free software development training and mentorship to historically underrepresented racial minorities.

 We introduce companies to a large pool of diverse candidates that have enrolled in our rigorous, tuition-free software development program.

+{{% /section %}}

 ### We seek partners to: